 But when it comes to sales conversations, we often, inadvertently, appear threatening in some way.

-Not because we are – we’re good people, who sell something truly useful, and we don’t mean harm nor do we want to be pushy – but it’s never about us.
+Not because we are posing a threat – after all, we’re good people, we sell something truly useful, and we don’t mean harm nor do we want to be pushy.

-And if we’re not careful, it’s super easy to not notice, and appear threatening.
+And if we’re not careful, and we focus on ourselves instead of on them, it’s super easy to overlook their reality, and appear threatening as a result.

-See the world that they live in, and you’ll know what kind of things they need to hear, or ask, or feel, in order to not feel threatened, doubtful, or untrusting.
+Learn to see the world that they live in, and you’ll know what kind of things they need to hear or feel, in order to not feel threatened, doubtful, or untrusting.

-But the conversation that makes people want to give it, that’s about them.
+But the conversation that makes people want to give it to you, that’s about them.